Swarnal7i/AttendanceTrackerEth/README.md

             emit StudentAdded(_student); // Emit event when a student is added }

         // Emit event when attendance is marked emit AttendanceMarked(_student, true);

-        // Assert that the student is now marked as present assert(attendance[_student] == true);
     }

     function unmarkAttendance(address _student) public {
-        // Only the teacher can unmark attendance require(msg.sender == teacher, "Only the teacher can unmark attendance");
+        // Only the teacher canmarkAttendance(an unmark attendance require(msg.sender == teacher, "Only the teacher can unmark attendance");

-        // Check if the student is already marked as present and if not reverts with the following error message if (!attendance[_student]) {
+        // Check if the student is already marked as present and if not reverts with the following message if (!attendance[_student]) {
             revert("Student is not marked as present");
         }